philou/philou.github.com/source/_posts/2015-04-20-real-programmers-have-todo-lists.markdown

 {% img center /imgs/2015-04-20-real-programmers-have-todo-lists/check.gif A tick in a check box %}

-- It's satisfying to cross something as done !
+- It's satisfying to check something as done !
 - Our programming gets better, because we can fully concentrate on it
 - We have a clear idea about what's done, what's still to be done, and why we are doing it
 - We avoid getting lost in things that don't really need to be done